resource-watch/slate/source/includes/api/_authentication.md

 ## Logging in or registering a new user account

 The easiest way to access your account is through the [login page](https://api.resourcewatch.org/auth/sign-up) of the RW API.
-Here you can authenticate using your existing Facebook, Google or Twitter account, or you can register or login using your email address and password.
+Here you can authenticate using your existing Facebook, Google, Twitter or Apple account, or you can register or login using your email address and password.

 *Note: if you create a new user account using email and password, a confirmation link will be sent to the email address you provided.
 Your account will only be active once you've clicked the link in that email, so ensure that you use a valid email address.
 If you don't receive this email message within a few minutes, check your spam.*